derekdanderson/articlevoteinfoflow/README.md

 </a>

 Prerequisites:
-- Lighting to display the Flow in a Component
+- Lighting : to display the Flow in a Component
+- Lighting Knowledge : to view the article in Lightning

 After Installation:
 - Add the flow to the Case as a Component